A Different Path

 Our Focus on Race and Equity

-LDA was founded in 1967 in the midst of the Civil Rights Movement and at a time when rights for students with disabilities and what is today special education were just beginning.
+LDA was founded in 1967 in the midst of the Civil Rights Movement and at a time when rights for students with disabilities, and what is today special education, were just beginning.

-Today, we’ve built into our Teacher Prep & Licensure Program a focus on racial equity.
+Today, we’ve built into our ABS Licensure Program a focus on racial equity.
 All of our teacher candidates take the Intercultural Developmental Inventory (IDI) and receive follow-up individual and group coaching.
 Our intentional commitment to culturally responsive pedagogy can be seen throughout the program, from course content to our community partnerships.
 Our goal is to end racial disparities in special education and our candidates will be prepared to be leaders in the movement.

 Why an ABS License?

 This flexible special education license qualifies you to work across multiple disability areas.
 Special education teachers with Academic and Behavioral Specialist (ABS) licensure give their school districts more staffing flexibility in terms of providing services to students with mild to moderate needs in the areas of academic, behavior, social/emotional, communication, and functional performance.

 The license prepares you to provide evaluation and specially designed instruction to children and youth from kindergarten through age 21 who are eligible for special education services in the primary disability areas of: